biscuit-extensions/extension/README.md

 ```
 poetry install --with dev
+poetry run pytest
 ```

 Modify tests to reflect the changes you made to the extension.
-Simply run `poetry run pytest` to run the tests.

 <!--